 Peer-relative scores, weakest to strongest

-CoStar Group provides real estate information, analytics, and marketing services, focusing on digital solutions for property markets.
+CoStar Group provides real estate information, analytics, and operates online marketplaces for property transactions.

 Break down CSGP's position across all dimensions with the full interactive tool.